 - Upon submitting their essay, contestants will be asked to provide their full name, phone number, and email address, which will be used to communicate contest updates and results.
 Contestants may opt-out of receiving emails from AFS-USA at any time, but in such a scenario, should provide some other means of contact for the purpose of prize notification.

-- Except where prohibited, participation in the Scholarship Contest / Project: Change constitutes the entrants’ consent to AFS’s use of the contestant’s name, likeness, photograph, voice, opinions and/or hometown and state for promotional purposes in any media, worldwide, without further payment or consideration.
+- Except where prohibited, participation in the Scholarship Contest / Project: Change constitutes the entrants’ consent to AFS-USA’s use of the contestant’s name, likeness, photograph, voice, opinions and/or hometown and state for promotional purposes in any media, worldwide, without further payment or consideration.

 - Entrants retain all intellectual property and other right in their submissions.
-By participating in the Scholarship Contest / Project: Change, however, the entrants grant AFS-USA a royalty-free, world-wide, fully-paid up, perpetual, irrevocable, non-exclusive right and license to use the submission for any and purposes.
+By participating in the Scholarship Contest / Project: Change, however, the entrants grant AFS-USA a royalty-free, world-wide, fully-paid up, perpetual, irrevocable, non-exclusive right and license to use the submission for any and all purposes.

 - The grand prize program location is subject to change by AFS-USA depending on feasibility, security, or any other issue that could hinder participants’ abilities to safely and effectively learn about sustainable development and workshop the proposed project.

 - All decisions made by the contest judges are considered final.

 - A final list of the winners will be made available at: https://www.afsusa.org/project-change